hjsimpso/fungarium/Example_fire_association.md

 #(Optional) to increase confidence in calculated enrichment factors, a filtering threshold can be used to remove years that have not been thoroughly sampled
 counts <- counts[counts$freq>=5,]#removes years that have less than 5 total records; likely more useful for shorter time intervals, as most years are likely to have many records
 ```

+## References

+Simpson, HJ, Schilling, JS.
+2021.
+Using aggregated field collections
+data and the novel R package FUNGARIUM to investigate fungal fire
+association.
+Mycologia.
+(IN REVIEW)